BlackWild/opinionated-python-template/README.md

-# What is this?
+# About this project?

-This repository contains an opinionated structure for modern Python projects.
+This repository contains an opinionated template structure for modern Python projects.
 The goal is to use latest frameworks and technologies introduced in the Python ecosystem without compromising stability.

+The aim is not to overwhelm you with millions of tools which makes the decision-making difficult.
+However, I also try to explain the decisions behind choosing a tool to give some context to the decisions.

 ## Intended audience